openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 -  ``--skip-selection``: can be used to skip some of the choices (which may result in an incomplete :term:`Setup`!)

+-  ``-L`` or ``--use-local-source``: instead of getting a source as prescribed in a configuration, symlink it into a :term:`Setup` from a path on local disk.
+This is useful for local development where that particular source directory is managed separately, and bitbake-setup will include it in a build but will not otherwise touch or modify it.
+This option can be specified multiple times to specify multiple local sources.

+   The option can be seen as a command line shortcut to providing an override file with a ``local`` source in it.
+See the :ref:`ref-bbsetup-source-overrides` section for more information on source overrides.

 ``bitbake-setup init`` Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~